ruanbekker/containers-fan/content/about.md

 ## My Background

-I have about 12 years of experience in the IT/Engineering Industry that ranges from Linux Systems Administration, DevOps, BigData and Systems Development Engineering.
+I have about 12 years of experience in the IT/Engineering Industry that ranges from Linux Systems Administration, DevOps, BigData and Systems Development Engineering, mostly in the FinTech idustry.

 ## Stuff I Work On